chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 ## Conclusion

-Although I coulodn't find the magic number workers = logical processors, I can see with a reasonable degree of confidence that workers = logical processors is the point at which you get the most reasonable optimization with CPU bound work.s
+Although I couldn't find the magic number workers = logical processors, I can see with a reasonable degree of confidence that workers = logical processors is the point at which you get the most reasonable optimization with CPU bound work.